-The main extra credit assignment will be available toward the end of the semester.
+The main extra credit work is participation on the discussion page and an assessment that will be made available towards the end of the semester.

 Late Assignments and Exam Policy:

 All work due will be posted in advance.
 For quizzes and assignments that will be submitted via Canvas-Connect, the system is set up in such a way that you lost a certain percentage of points earned for each day submitted after the due date.
 In other words, late assignments and quizzes will be accepted with a penalty.
 To successfully pass the class, you must be on top of due dates, all of which are posted in Canvas and I will try to send out reminders when assignments and quizzes are due.
 Something will always be due each week.
 You must schedule your midterm and final exam through the schedule exam tab in canvas and within the exam time frame listed in the course schedule.